 Is Google Drive secure?
 When it comes to Google, which is a company that profits off of user data, it’s natural to have privacy concerns.
 This is especially true when you consider storing sensitive personal or company documents.
-So how secure is Google Drive?
+So how secure is Google Drive in 2021?
 And is it possible to encrypt documents there?

 Google Drive lets you store your data in “the cloud“.